1atlas2/Loader-Website-Injection-Base/README.md

 # Loader & Website Injection Base
-This project was a personal endeavor that I started a few weekends ago just for fun.
-It is still in an unfinished state and serves primarily as a foundation for teaching purposes, rather than being a fully polished product intended for the market.
-Nonetheless, it remains interesting because it involves a unique website injection process.
+This project was initiated a few weeks ago as a weekend project.
+It involves a website injection concept that incorporates a login system through client and website communication.
+The project is noticeably unfinished, as evident from the code.
+However, I won't be sharing the completed version of the project, which is why I am uploading the unfinished base on GitHub.
+I believe that such a concept has not been seen on this platform before.

 # Setup